Flavia Agnes

 Flavia Agnes is an Indian women's rights lawyer with expertise in marital, divorce, and property law.
 She has published articles in the journals Subaltern Studies, Economic and Political Weekly, and Manushi.
 She writes on themes of minorities and law, gender and law, law in the context of women's movements, and on issues of domestic violence, feminist jurisprudence, and minority rights.
+She is also a lecturer.